-On March 20, 2013, MRP completed the acquisition of 100% ownership interests in the MPHIL Holdings Group with net assets value of \$\mathbb{P}2,609,589\$ from MCO Investments for a consideration of \$\mathbb{P}7,198,590\$.
+On March 20, 2013, MRP completed the acquisition of 100% ownership interests in the MPHIL Holdings Group with net assets value of P2,609,589 from MCO Investments for a consideration of P7,198,590.
 Because MRP did not meet the definition of a business, the MPHIL Holdings Group was deemed to be the accounting acquirer for accounting purposes.
 The acquisition was accounted for similar to a reverse acquisition following guidance provided by the Philippine Financial Reporting Standards ("PFRS").
 In a reverse acquisition, the legal parent, MRP is identified as the acquiree for accounting purposes based on the substance of the transaction, the legal subsidiary, MPHIL Holdings Group is adjudged to be the entity that gained control over the legal parent.
-Accordingly, the consolidated financial statements of MRP have been prepared as a continuation of the financial statements of the MPHIL Holdings Group.
-The MPHIL Holdings Group has accounted for the acquisition of MRP on December 19, 2012, which was the date when Melco through its indirect subsidiaries including MCO Investments and MPHIL Corporation (formerly known as MCE (Philippines) Investments No.2 Corporation) ("MPHIL") acquired control of MRP.
+Accordingly, the consolidated financial statements of MRP have been prepared as a continuation of the financial statements of MRP on December 19, 2012, which was the date when Melco through its indirect subsidiaries including MCO Investments and MPHIL Corporation (formerly known as MCE (Philippines) Investments No.2 Corporation) ("MPHIL") acquired control of MRP.